|

 these will show up in your START>PROGRAMS>STARTUP

-You can start it by using the Run command from the Startup
+You can start it by using the RUN command from the Startup

-SYSTEM TOOLS menu (WIN98).
+menu (or SEARCH in Win7/8) and then typing MSCONFIG.
 Simply uncheck any programs under

 run in the background.
 If you're not sure about what a program